leegusckd/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/leegusckd/Portfolio/blob/main/Images/output-onlinepngtools%20(3).png"> **[Recipes](https://github.com/leegusckd/odin-recipes)**

-A simple website that consists of a main index page that has links to a couple of recipes.
-A simple website that consists of a main index page that has links to a couple of recipes.
+A simple website that consists of a main index page with clickable links.
+Each link will lead to another webpage that consists of a recipe for a specific kind of dish.

 [Live Preview](https://leegusckd.github.io/odin-recipes/)